Maria Elisabeth of Holstein-Gottorp: Life

-Mary Elizabeth was a daughter of the Frederick III of Schleswig-Holstein-Gottorp (1597–1659) from his marriage to Duchess Marie Elisabeth of Saxony (1610–1684), a daughter of John George I, Elector of Saxony.
+Maria Elisabeth was a daughter of Frederick III of Schleswig-Holstein-Gottorp (1597–1659) from his marriage to Duchess Marie Elisabeth of Saxony (1610–1684), a daughter of John George I, Elector of Saxony.

-She married on 24 November 1650 at Gottorp Castle, Louis, who later became Louis VI, Landgrave of Hesse-Darmstadt (1630–1678), whom she had engaged on his birthday in 1649.
+She was married on 24 November 1650 at Gottorp Castle to Louis, who later became Louis VI, Landgrave of Hesse-Darmstadt (1630–1678), whom she had been engaged to since his birthday in 1649.
 On the occasion of the wedding, the last sword dance in Hesse was performed at a festival in Lollar.

 His father drew Louis into the government business in the year after their marriage in 1651.
 Louis succeeded his father in 1661.
 Louis tied extensive political relations with Sweden via Maria Elizabeth's sister Hedvig Eleonora, Queen of Sweden.

-Marie Elisabeth had eight children; she died in 1665 in child birth.
-Her death plunged Louis into deep mourning.
-He wrote some poems in memory of his wife.
+Maria Elisabeth died following complications in her last childbirth in 1665, aged just 31.
+Like her mother, she had been constantly pregnant during her marriage, giving birth almost once a year.
+Her death plunged Louis into deep mourning; he wrote some poems in memory of his wife.
+On 5 December 1666, just under a year and a half after Maria Elisabeth's death, her widower remarried to Elisabeth Dorothea of Saxe-Gotha-Altenburg, with whom he went on to have eight more children.

 Offspring

-From her marriage, Marie Elisabeth had the following children:
+Maria Elisabeth had eleven pregnancies, of which nine were live births, in just 14 years.
+Only three of her children lived to mature adulthood: